Public fears about football and neurodegenerative disease have swept far beyond the science.

 The reference to “manic depressive” illness,” i.e., bipolar disorder, is interesting.
 If Webster had a tendency to mania (type I bipolar) and yet was also making heavy use of stimulants (which frequently induce mania), that alone could have kept him in a near-constant addled state.

-It has to be emphasized too that “CTE” symptoms—depression, suicidality, difficulty focusing, memory loss—are already common in the non-football-playing population, as is the specific pattern of a seemingly normal, healthy person spiraling into debt and other difficulties, becoming mentally unstable, becoming dependent on drugs or alcohol, and ultimately committing suicide.
+It has to be emphasized too that “CTE” symptoms—depression, suicidality, difficulty focusing, memory loss—are already common in the non-football-playing population.
+And obviously there are many cases of non-athletes, at zero risk of CTE, who spiral into debt and other difficulties in middle age, become mentally unstable, become dependent on drugs or alcohol, and ultimately commit suicide.

 With regard to ex-athletes’ impulsive and aggressive behaviors—again, supposedly typical signs of CTE—these, as mentioned, might have something to do with steroid use, which has been rampant in the NFL.
 But impulsive and aggressive behaviors might also spring from inborn traits that initially enable a person to become a star athlete, by ensuring quick and powerful performance on the field.
 Off the field, of course, the same traits would make the player more likely to commit violent and other impulsive acts.
 And although aging might have a mellowing effect on such traits, it also would involve the loss, post-career, of the structure and discipline of the playing season as well as the on-field outlet for aggression—both of which could make the off-field aggression more likely.